centreon/centreon-documentation/en/mobile/introduction.md

 When install and launch the application for the first time, you need to fill the following parameters:

 - URL: URL to connect to your Centreon.
 Do not forget the /centreon if this your current Centreon URL.
 Example: `https://yourcentreon.int.com:PORT/centreon`
-- User: Type your username to connect to Centreon.
+- User: Type your username to connect to Centreon
 - Password: Type the password to connect to Centreon

 ![image](../assets/mobile/mobile-login.png)